Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Stability

-We will now define precisely what we mean by the stability of the bound state solutions of \eqref{nls}.
-It is well known that, due to the $U(1)$-invariance of \eqref{nls}, the appropriate notion of stability in this context is that of orbital stability.
+We will now define precisely what we mean by the stability of the bound states of \eqref{nls}.
+It is well known that, due to the $U(1)$ -invariance of \eqref{nls}, the appropriate notion of stability in this context is that of orbital stability.

-\begin{definition} \rm We say that the bound state $\psi _{k}(x,z)=\mathrm{e}^{ikz}u_{k}(x)$ is \emph{orbitally stable} if
+\begin{definition} \rm We say that the bound state $\psi _{k}(x,z)= \mathrm{e}^{ikz}u_{k}(x)$ is \emph{orbitally stable} if

-for any solution $\varphi (x,z)$ of (\ref{nls}) with initial data $\varphi(\cdot,0)\in H^{1}(\mathbb{R})$ there holds
+for any solution $\varphi (x,z)$ of (\ref{nls}) with initial data $ \varphi(\cdot,0)\in H^{1}(\mathbb{R})$ there holds